-In 1963, Magdalena Solís became a cult leader and serial killer who participated in human sacrifice.
-This High Priestess and her crew of men forced a small community into being held as sex slaves in their perverse cult.
-If the townspeople decided they did not want to be a part of the group, Solís would have them brutally beaten and murdered.
-She would also practice blood-letting on the unfortunate victims, causing them bleed to death so that she could drink their blood.
+In 1963, Magdalena Solís became a cult leader who participated in human sacrifice.
+This High Priestess and her crew of men forced a small community into being held as slaves in their perverse cult.
+If the townspeople decided they did not want to be a part of the group, Solís would have them brutally beaten and eliminated.
+She would also practice bloodletting on the unfortunate victims, causing them to bleed so that she could drink their blood.
 The victims then perished.

 When Solís arrived at Yerba Buena, she decided to take on the persona of a reincarnated Aztec goddess.
-The ever-so-crafty Hernandez brothers made a spectacular show of the goddess's arrival to the village, complete with magic tricks as an introduction.
+The ever-so-crafty Hernández brothers made a spectacular show of the goddess's arrival to the village, complete with magic tricks as an introduction.
 Solís informed the town that she was the reincarnated goddess Coatlicue.
 Coatlicue was an Aztec goddess known as the mother of the gods, and goddess of the sun, moon, and stars.
-Not only did the villagers believe Solis’s outlandish tale, but Solís, a religious fanatic, also soon started believing the delusions herself.
+Not only did the villagers believe the outlandish tale, but Solís, a religious fanatic, also soon started believing the delusions herself.

-When Solís joined the group as a goddess, the dynamic shifted and she became the powerful High Priestess figure, with the Hernandez brothers and her own brother acting in subservient roles.
-Allegedly, some of the villagers complained about being held as sexual hostages and wanted to leave.
+When Solís joined the group as a goddess, the dynamic shifted and she became the powerful High Priestess figure, with the Hernández brothers and her own brother acting in subservient roles.
+Allegedly, some of the villagers complained about being held against their wills and wanted to leave.
 Solís sentenced them to hang.

 As her reign went on, she began ordering blood sacrifices, wherein villagers were bled and Solís drank their blood from a chalice.
 Eventually, they began open-heart sacrifices, done while the victims were alive.
 This horror continued for almost two months.